CDRT/mk_docs/docs/ref/bios/settings/thinkstation/secureboot.md

 <details><summary>Platform Key (PK)</summary>

+!!! info ""
-?> The platform key establishes a trust relationship between the platform owner and the platform firmware.
+    The platform key establishes a trust relationship between the platform owner and the platform firmware.
 The platform owner enrolls the public half of the key into the platform firmware.
 The platform owner can later use the private half of the key to change platform ownership or to enroll a Key Exchange Key.

 </details>

 <details><summary>Key Exchange Key (KEK)</summary>

+!!! info ""
-?> Key exchange keys establish a trust relationship between the operating system and the platform firmware.
+    Key exchange keys establish a trust relationship between the operating system and the platform firmware.
 Each operating system (and potentially, each 3rd party application that needs to communicate with platform firmware) enrolls a public key into the platform firmware.

 <!--| WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 |:---|:---|:---|:---|